-First, I want to bring the wife of Pilate.
-We do not know much about her.
-We only know that she was aware of the trial of Jesus, and she knew how her husband was being involved.
-Not wanting him to be a part of it, she sent this word to him - and this is all we have:
+We don't know much about the wife of Pilate.
+We only know that she was aware of the trial of Jesus, and she knew how her husband was involved.
+Not wanting him to be a part of it, she sent this word to him-and this is all we have:

-When he [Pilate] was seated on the judgment seat, his wife sent unto him, saying, Have thou nothing to do with that righteous man; for I have suffered many things this day in a dream because of him.
-(Matthew 27:19)
+While [Pilate] was sitting on the judgment seat, his wife sent to him, saying, "Have nothing to do with that just Man, for I have suffered many things today in a dream because of Him."

+-Matthew 27:19

 She was superstitious.
-We know now that throughout the Graeco-Roman world were mystery religions in which women participated.
-In fact, they were the leaders in them (the United States is not the first, you see, to have religions headed up by women!).
-In the history of that era, we find that some of the religions were the most immoral that you can imagine.
+Throughout the Greco-Roman world were mystery religions in which women participated.
+In fact, they were the leaders in them.
+In the history of that era, some of the religions were the most immoral you can imagine.
 The initiations were unspeakable.
-In passing, let me mention just one thing that was done.
-In the initiation of the Eleusinian mysteries, the female initiates were brought in, and immediately after a large bull was stabbed, these female initiates set upon it, eating the flesh while the animal was yet alive, and continued to bite him until he was dead!
+For example, in the initiation of the Eleusinian mysteries, the female initiates would eat the flesh of a live bull until it was dead.